6 Sign Up Form Examples For More Conversions

-The design of the form is also minimalistic so as to avoid the visitors getting distracted.
+The sign up form design examples have one thing in common.
+Minimalism.
+They are made minimalistic so as to avoid the visitors getting distracted.
 The color theme of the form also rhymes with the general theme of the site.

 The Grubhub signup form is a beautiful form that pops up a few minutes after the user enters the site.